Christianity and Druze: Perspectives on Elijah, John the Baptist, and Saint George

 Both religions revere John the Baptist, Saint George, and Elijah.
 Druze, believe that Elijah came back as John the Baptist, or as Saint George, since they belief in reincarnation and the transmigration of the soul, Druze believe that El Khidr and John the Baptist and Saint George are one and the same.
+Elijah is a central figure of Druzism, and he considered patron of the Druze people.